mandarbthorat/TradeSecuritiesBackend/README.md

     - If these are blank or missing, you will be prompted at runtime

 3. **Build & Run**
-      use Visual Studio to build and run the solution.
+    - Use Visual Studio to build and run the solution.

 4. **Output**
     - Aggregated trade results will be shown in the console, in a neatly aligned tabular format